I. Current Tax Collection Regime in Thailand

 ✓ Territoriality (Source-Based): Tax is imposed on all income generated within Thailand, regardless of the taxpayer’s residency status.

-✓ Worldwide Income (Residency-Based): Residents are required to report foreign-sourced income if it is remitted into Thailand within the same tax year.
+✓ Worldwide Income (Residency-Based): Residents must report foreign-sourced income if it is remitted into Thailand, regardless of the tax year in which it was earned.

 Key concepts include: